CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match the expected update statement structure.

 **parse_return_statement**

-Parses a return statement in the shader code.
    - **Description**: This method interprets a return statement, capturing the values to be returned.
 It constructs a `ReturnNode` object that represents the return statement with the appropriate return values.
    - **Parameters**: None
    - **Returns**: